-Elephants World is a non profit organization taking care of sick, abused and old elephants.
+Elephants World is a non-profit organization that takes care of sick, abused and old elephants.
 It is located about 2 hours away from Bangkok in Kanchanaburi.
 You must make a reservation before visiting and pay an admission fee.

-There are options of staying overnight in the cabins at Elephants World or staying for the day program.
-The day program is about 6 hours from 10am to 4pm.
+There are options for staying overnight in the cabins at Elephants World or staying for the day program.
+The day program is about 6 hours from 10 am to 4 pm.

-I’ll be honest, I initially thought it was going to be a labor intensive day.
 Activities listed for the day included feeding and bathing the elephants, and gathering and preparing food.
 You were essentially paying to work for the animals.
-On the contrary, it was a relaxing day observing the elephants in a beautiful scenery.
+On the contrary, it was a relaxing day observing the elephants in the beautiful scenery.

 Each elephant has a caretaker or "mahout" that stays with them throughout the day.
 They each share a special bond as some have been together for over 20 years.